Harassment By Persons In Certain Facilities; Harassment Of Public Servant: Texas Penal Code §22.11

 The Harassment By Persons In Certain Facilities; Harassment Of Public Servant offense does not appear on the list of offenses requiring registration under Chapter 62 of the Texas Code of Criminal Procedure.[15]

 However, the legislature can add this offense to the list at any time.
-If that happens, people convicted of Harassment By Persons In Certain Facilities; Harassment Of Public Servant would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were founty guilty.
+If that happens, people convicted of Harassment By Persons In Certain Facilities; Harassment Of Public Servant would have to register, even if the offense did not appear on the list at the time they accepted a deferred adjudication plea (even if later dismissed), pled guilty or were found guilty.

 What level of crime is Harassment By Persons In Certain Facilities; Harassment Of Public Servant in Texas?